 Painting cabinets can transform your entire kitchen without the need for a pricey remodel, and creating an accent wall in your dining room might be all you need to find new inspiration.
 Swapping out the color on your front door can change the entire look of your home, while adding some color to your garden planters is an inexpensive way to brighten the space.

-Even after a fairly mild winter, spring can’t come soon enough for many of us.
-After all, this season of renewal brings with it sunshine, flowers, and fresh starts after months of gray drab.
+Even after a fairly mild winter, spring can’t come soon enough.
+After all, this season of renewal brings sunshine, flowers, and fresh starts with it after months of gray drab.

-If you’re looking to spruce up your home for the season – but don’t have the budget for a big renovation – consider tackling some spring DIY projects.
-With just a few affordable changes and special touches, you can completely transform your home inside and out.
+With just a few affordable changes and special touches, you can completely transform your home from the inside and out.

 Your house is one of your biggest investments - both time spent and financially.
 Add significant value to it by the time you sell by making these top home improvements.